Ready to study?

 schema.json

 Required for AI Bulk Card Creator compatibility.
 Describes your template's data fields so the AI knows how to generate cards for it.
-If missing, the app auto-generates a minimal schema, but explicit schemas work better.
+If missing, the app auto-generates a minimal schema, but explicit schemas produce much better results.

 {